Charles Sotheby: Family

-Charles Sotheby was one of seven children born to William Sotheby and his wife Mary (née Isted).
+Charles Sotheby was one of ten children, seven of them sons, born to William Sotheby and his wife Mary (née Isted).
 His older brother, William, a lieutenant-colonel in the foot-guards, died in 1815 leaving Charles the eldest child.
 Two years later, his younger brother, while serving in the East India Company, was killed on 27 November 1817, defending the residency at Nagpoore during the Third Anglo-Maratha War.
 William's third son, Hans, was also in the service of the company until his death in 1827.
 Charles' youngest brother, Frederick, was a colonel in the Bengal artillery and died in 1870.

 Sotheby married twice.
 On 15 February 1819, he wed Lady Jane Hamilton, the third daughter of William Hamilton, the seventh Lord Belhaven and Stenton.
 She died 18 September 1820.
 On 18 November 1830, he remarried to Mary Anne, the daughter of Admiral Thomas Sotheby (1759–1831) and his second wife, Lady Mary Anne.